xxrival/amx-py/README.md

 - `-id/--include_dir`, path to includes.
 - `-v/--verbose`, whether to show information about building (like errors, warnings, or debug information).
 - `-o/--options`, additional arguments to build like `-d3`.
+- `-g/--usegit`, whether to use git interaction with repository (getting last commit ID hash).

 Script itself takes care of parsing those additional arguments and passing in correct format, so you just need to provide arguments without "-", like this: `d3, z+, ;+, (+`.